 Wondering how is possible that you can find some 1 LB (16 OZ) of "Kona Coffee" bags sold at lower prices?
 Well, perhaps you are getting a "Kona-Blend", or lower grades beans that are being sold as 100% Kona Coffee.
 Be aware!
 There are a lot of scammers out there!

 Always read the label.
-Look for the 100% seals of approval of the Kona Coffee Council, the Kona Coffee Farmers Association, and the Hawaii Department of Agriculture 100% Kona certification.
+Look for the 100% seals of approval of Kona Coffee Farmers Association, and the Hawaii Department of Agriculture 100% Kona certification.

-Make sure that you are getting what you are paying for: 100% Kona Coffee.
+Make sure that you are getting what 100% Kona Coffee!!

 2. Check the size and weight of the bag.